cds-astro/mocpy/README.md

-PyMOC
+MOCPy
 =====

-PyMOC is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).
+MOCPy is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).

 Introduction
 ------------